atolab/zenoh-web/content/docs/manual/configuration.md

 ## Configuration files
 `zenohd` has supported configuration files for a long time now, but with version 0.6, we hope to make this the primary interface for configuring your zenoh infrastructure.

-As was the case before, you can specify which configuration file to load with the `--config=/path/to/conf.json5` CLI argument.
+As was the case before, you can specify which configuration file to load with the `--config=/path/to/conf` CLI argument.
 Support for specifying this path through environment variables should come soon.
 If no path is specified, `zenohd` will use a default configuration instead.

-Currently, [JSON5](https://json5.org) is the primary configuration format, but we may add support for other serialization formats in the future.
+Currently, [JSON5](https://json5.org) is the primary configuration format (as opposed to v0.5's flat key-value files), but we may add support for other serialization formats in the future.

 An example configuration can be read [here](https://github.com/eclipse-zenoh/zenoh/blob/master/EXAMPLE_CONFIG.json5).
-The exact schema for the configuration is the [`Config` structure](https://github.com/eclipse-zenoh/zenoh/blob/master/zenoh/src/config.rs#L78).
+The exact schema for the configuration is the `Config` structure, which can be found in [this file](https://github.com/eclipse-zenoh/zenoh/blob/master/zenoh/src/config.rs).

 Don't be alarmed, all of these fields are optional.
 Only configure the parts that are of interest to you.